tilde-love/osc-core/README.md

 Differences over Rug.Osc:

 * Thread safety, Rug.Osc was aggressively thread safe.
 OscCore is **NOT thread safe!** you will have to deal with that stuff on your own.
 * Ease of use, Rug.Osc was very friendly.
-OscCore is **NOT YOUR FRIEND** it will allow you to create invalid messages and parse junk if you are not careful.
+OscCore is **NOT your friend** it will allow you to create invalid messages and parse junk if you are not careful.
-* Transport layer, Rug.Osc had all the transport layer stuff built in, it is a one stop shop for sending and receiving OSC messages.
-OscCore does non of this, it is expected that you will use some other library to get data on and off the wire.
+* Transport layer, Rug.Osc had all the transport layer stuff built in, it is a one stop shop for sending and receiving OSC messages. **OscCore does non of this**, it is expected that you will use some other library to get data on and off the wire.
-* Osc Address routing, Rug.Osc has mechanisms for routing incoming messages to delegates.
-In OscCore you will have to devise the best method for how this happens in the context of your application.
+* Osc Address routing, Rug.Osc has mechanisms for routing incoming messages to delegates. **OscCore does not provide routing**, you will have to devise the best method for how this happens in the context of your application.

-Why would I use this belligerent library?
+## Why would I use this belligerent library?

 OscCore is: